-Representing three large pension plans in separate class actions in which plaintiffs contend the actuarial assumptions used to compute joint & survivor benefits are unreasonable because the mortality tables are out of date.
+Represented three large pension plans in four separate class actions in which plaintiffs contend the actuarial assumptions used to compute joint & survivor benefits are unreasonable because the mortality tables are out of date.
 One of the cases was dismissed with prejudice, one was defeated with class certification, one settled favorably, and two are on-going.

 - Lead counsel for the defense in several large actuarial malpractice cases.

 - Led the defense of one of the largest actuarial consulting firms in the U.S., in which the plaintiff contended that the defendant committed actuarial malpractice in estimating the savings from its 2012 pension reforms.
 The U.S. district court granted our motion for summary judgment on all counts, which the plaintiff did not appeal.

 - Represented the Retirement Plan for Chicago Transit Authority Employees in the Supreme Court of Illinois in Mathews v.
 Retirement Plan for CTA Employees, in which employees challenged the state constitutionality of the cost-saving modifications to the CTA’s retiree medical benefits (one class of 7,000 plaintiffs was dismissed, and the litigation for the remaining plaintiffs was remanded to the lower courts).

 - Represented Merial Limited in successful motion for preliminary injunction to prevent defendants from selling a competing product that would infringe on the patent for Frontline Plus anti-flea and tick medicine for dogs and cats.
 Merial Limited v.
 Velcera, et al., Civil Action No. 3:12-cv-75, U.S. District Court for the Middle District of Georgia.

 - Represented the governor of Florida and the State of Florida in Scott et al., v.
 Williams et al., winning complete victory in the Supreme Court of Florida in a landmark case in which plaintiffs claimed that Florida’s new pension law for state and municipal employees violates the state constitution.